saphirasnow/EffectsTransitions/README.md

 Moving Checkerboard: The transition occurs through a moving checkerboard pattern.

 ## Effects
-Not-Green Screen: In-progress effect to achieve a green screen effect without the use of a green screen.
+Grayscale: Removes color from a series of images Not-Green Screen: In-progress effort to achieve a green screen effect without the use of a green screen.